pratyushtewari/firefox-like-chrome/darkmode/README.md

 This userChrome file changes the tabs in Firefox to look similar to the second iteration of Chrome's tabs (trapezoid style).
-It is designed to match the Firefox's default dark mode theme.
+It is designed to match Firefox's default dark mode theme.

 * * *